bwLehrpool/dnbd3/src/cowtest/readme.md

 7. Unmount the image and merge it(`-m` on the fuse client).
 8. Run `-x <mergedImagePath> <normalImagePath>` where `<mergedImagePath>` points to the merged image and `<normalImagePath>` points to the copied image on the hard disk.
 This verifies that the merged image matches the image on the hard disk.

+Another help for running or setting up the tests can be the git ci test script [test-cow-fuse.yml](../../.github/workflows/test-cow-fuse.yml).
+There, a complete test setup is created and the standard test as well as the random test is executed.

 # Tests